Karimshady81/ShopProject/README.md

 # 🏬 ShopProject

-A complete ASP.NET Core MVC web application built as part of **Gill Cleeren’s _ASP.NET Core 6 Fundamentals_** course on Pluralsight.
+A complete ASP.NET Core MVC web application.
 This project demonstrates modern web development concepts using the MVC pattern, Entity Framework Core, and real-world features such as routing, model binding, validation, testing, interactivity, and authentication/authorization.

 ---